Time to Level Up? Timber Pharmaceuticals Inc. (TMBR) stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Timber Pharmaceuticals Inc. (AMEX:TMBR) raised 1.74% to close Friday’s market session at $0.75, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.73 and $0.77 throughout the trading session with the volume trading being 345124 shares, which represented a significant variation when compared to the three months average volume of 796.14K shares.
-The firm’s stock price fluctuated 7.53% within the last five trades and -17.25% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -49.48% in the last 6 months and -25.47% was subtracted to its value over the previous 3 months.
-TMBR stock is trading at a margin of -1.13%, -12.27% and -43.01% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Timber Pharmaceuticals Inc. (AMEX:TMBR) raised 8.48% to close Monday’s market session at $0.82, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.73 and $0.84 throughout the trading session with the volume trading being 1237013 shares, which represented a significant variation when compared to the three months average volume of 798.77K shares.
+The firm’s stock price fluctuated 14.67% within the last five trades and -8.04% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -41.67% in the last 6 months and -18.24% was subtracted to its value over the previous 3 months.
+TMBR stock is trading at a margin of 8.21%, -4.48% and -38.10% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Timber Pharmaceuticals Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?